 Jewelry may not be worn by any individual participating in any intramural activity.
 This includes, but is not limited to, earrings, necklaces, piercings, watches, bracelets (cloth and livestrong bracelets included), hair barrettes, and any other forms of jewelry.

 Medical alert bracelets and necklaces are permitted, but must be taped to the body.
 Medical alert jewelry is permissible because that safety concern supersedes the safety concern of the policy above.

 Religious Jewelry or Headwear

 Should an individual wish to request to wear jewelry or prohibited headwear during intramural activities that is religious in nature, a meeting must be scheduled with Intramural Sports professional staff prior to the date of the scheduled contest to ensure safety concerns can be met.
-No exceptions will be made at the game site for this reason.
+No exceptions will be made at the game site for safety reasons.

 Intramural rules regarding equipment are adopted from a national governing body, such as the ASA, NCAA, NFHS and NIRSA.
 Campus Recreation reserves the right to put into immediate effect any rules or regulations to protect the health and safety of participants involved in intramural activities.

 Intramural Sports will supply some equipment for intramural activities but will not provide some personal items (softball gloves, field hockey sticks, etc.).
 Intramural Sports will provide game balls if necessary, but partipants are encouraged to bring their own.
 Warm up balls will not be provided.
 In certain activities, the use of a game ball provided by Intramural Sports may be required.